LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch2_using_pipes_in_pipelines/02_03_deploy_lambda_functions_in_aws/README.md

     ![staging url](./images/10-staging-url.png)

+1. TODO: Add details for storing the values in Bitbucket as repository variables and deployment variables.

 [^1]: WARNING!
 The values for `AwsAccessKeyId` and `AwsSecretAccessKey` are sensitive.
 Treat them as your would a username and password.
 Do not store them in publicly available repositories, files, or documents.

 <!-- FooterStart -->